Search

 • Antibody to core antigen (anti-HBc).

-These serology tests are Medicare rebatable.
+These serology tests are covered under Medicare rebates.

 How easy is it to access the treatments?

-Supply should be available in all geographical areas however we advise ringing your local pharmacy to ensure continuity of access for your patient.
+Any pharmacy can supply these treatments under prescription.
+Supply should be available in all geographical areas.
+However, we advise ringing your local pharmacy to ensure continuity of access for your patient.

 For any queries about pharmacies contact the LiverLine on 1800 703 003.